rh-mobb/documentation/content/aro/mas/index.md

 ## Prepare the Environment

+> Note: This guide re-uses environment variables from the [Deploying ARO using azurerm Terraform Provider](/experts/aro/terraform-install/) guide.
+If you have an existing cluster, you'll need to set them appropriately for the cluster.

 1. Run this these commands to set some environment variables to use throughout (Terraform commands need to be run in the directory you ran Terraform)
 <br>